michalkordyzon/michalkordyzon/README.md

 ## Hi there 👋

 ## 🔭 I’m working on:
-- Building dashboards & data flows for Cognos Analytics
+- Building dashboards & data flows in Cognos Analytics
 - LNN framework to add reasoning to RPA bots
 - ML models running on Watson services (to get Explainability and Fairness)